dpuenteramirez/Semisupervised-learning-and-instance-selection-methods/README.md

 Likewise, there are multiple experiment configuration files for the aforementioned verification, and for the realization of a research process on the behavior of semi-supervised learning algorithms when noise filtering is performed.

 ---
+## Available for MLaaS
+All the algorithms that make up this library are available in [UBUMLaaS](https://github.com/dpr1005/ubumlaas), an Open Source MLaaS tool.

+---
 ## Download and installation
 IS-SSL is distributed under two libraries, both are available in their last versions in PIP.